-1.1.1 Newark and Sherwood District Council is in the process of producing an Allocations and 'Development Management Development Plan Document (A&DM DPD).
-It is now consulting on the Submission Draft version.
+- 1.1.1 Newark and Sherwood District Council is in the process of producing an Allocations and 'Development Management Development Plan Document (A&DM DPD).
+It consulted on the Submission Draft version of the document from Monday 18 June 2012 until 5:15pm on Monday 30 July 2012.
 As part of the work, consideration must be given to the potential effects on sites of European importance for nature conservation.
 WSP Environmental Ltd has been appointed by the Council to consider the potential for such effects and how the A&DM DPD could be amended to avoid or mitigate such effects.
-This report has been prepared to accompany the draft A&DM DPD.
-This work builds on and has regard to earlier work undertaken in relation to HRA and the Core Strategy for the District.

-1.1.2 The purpose of this Report is to:

-- Set out the overall methodology; - Identify the issues considered; - Provide a record of the results of an exercise that screened individual policies against these issues; - Present key recommendations and conclusions; and - Contribute to an audit trail for HRA related work.

-1.1.3 This report only needs to consider potential effects on designated European sites (including any candidate sites).
+A HRA report was prepared to accompany the draft A&DM DPD.
+This work built on and has regard to earlier work undertaken in relation to HRA and the Core Strategy for the District. - 1.1.2 Following consultation responses from Natural England the Council has made some minor amendments to the A&DM DPD and this report reflects those changes.
+Natural England also commented on the HRA and those comments and subsequent discussions on the DPD and HRA have been reflected in this report. - 1.1.3 The purpose of this Report is to: - Set out the overall methodology; - Identify the issues considered; - Provide a record of the results of an exercise that screened individual policies against these issues; - Present key recommendations and conclusions; and - Contribute to an audit trail for HRA related work. - 1.1.4 This report only needs to consider potential effects on designated European sites (including any candidate sites).
 A prospective European site has also been identified in Sherwood Forest.
 The potential for a new European site was highlighted during the inquiry into a proposed Energy Recovery Facility at Rufford (APP/L3055/V/09/2102006).
-There is no formal requirement to look at this site from the perspective of compliance with relevant legislation relating to undertaking this assessment; however Planning Policy Statement 121 (PPS12) highlights the need for DPDs to handle contingencies.
-It was therefore felt appropriate to look at the risks to the A&DM DPD of a new European site being identified in the District over the course of its lifetime.
-Appendix C of this report does that.
+There is no formal requirement to look at this site from the perspective of compliance with relevant legislation relating to undertaking this assessment; however Planning Policy Statement 121 (PPS12) highlighted the need for DPDs to handle contingencies.
+Although PPS12 has now been withdrawn it was in effect when the HRA work commenced and it was therefore felt appropriate to look at the risks to the A&DM DPD of a new European site being identified in the District over the course of its lifetime and Natural England supported that approach.
+Appendix C of this report considers the implications of the prospective European site.